 The custodian of records at each school site is the principal of the school.
-The district custodian of records is Phil D'Agostino, Ed.D., Director.
+The district custodian of records is the Director of Student Services.
 Pupil records may be kept at the school site or the district office, but a written request for records at either site will be treated as a request for records from all sites.
-The custodian of records will provide you with a list of the types and locations of pupil records (if requested).
+The custodian of records will provide you with a list of he types and locations of pupil records (if requested).
 A request for a copy of your child's special education records may be made to the District's Director of Special Education.